QubitProducts/qubit-cli/docs/tutorials/getting-started.md

 ## Running a local experience server:

-*This tutorial assumes you have already installed qubit-cli and the qubit-cli chrome extension*
+*This tutorial assumes you have already installed Qubit-CLI and the Qubit-CLI chrome extension*

 1. create a folder
 ```